oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 - In the list click the `Add Ingress Rules` button

-- Leave the `Stateless` option unchecked
+- Leave the `Stateless` option unchecked (This will provide for the returning traffic)

 - Leave the `SOURCE TYPE` as CIDR